Welcome to the Lake Tarpon Information Center

 User conflicts - how do other urban areas handle this?
 Here's an Analysis

-Recreation, Maps and Pictures (2 restaurants, 2 marinas, 3 parks, 1 hotel)
+Recreation, Maps and Pictures (2 restaurants, 2 marinas, 3 parks, 1 hotel, 1 BnB)

 Where is Lake Tarpon?
 It's shown at the top end of US19 on this Map.
 Tampa Florida is on this Map.